Iowa Inheritance Tax: Repealed

 • municipal corporations within Iowa

 Moreover, money in inherited retirement accounts is usually exempt from Iowa's inheritance tax.
-Inherited money that is used for the care of the deceased or deceased's family's cemetery lot is also exempt, as is up to $500 of inherited money used for religious services.
+Inherited money that is used for the care of the deceased or the deceased's family's cemetery lot is also exempt, as is up to $500 of inherited money used for religious services.

 How Much Each Beneficiary Owes